Ku Klux Klan members in United States politics: Kaspar K. Kubli

+Allen Street

+Allen Street, an Oklahoma state representative, Oklahoma City Mayor, and Speaker of the Oklahoma House of Representatives was a member in the 1920s.

+William Silas Vernon

+William Silas Vernon, a state representative from Oklahoma, was a member in the 1920s.

 Local officials

 A notable number of local officials were also Klansmen, resulting in such as the "reign of terror" inflicted on Louisiana in the 1920s by crony "exalted cyclops": Bastrop mayor, John Killian Skipwith, known as Captain J. K. Skipwith, and Mer Rouge mayor, Bunnie McEwin McKoin, MD, better known as Dr. B. M. McKoin (and whose surname was variously misreported as McCoin, M'Koin and McKoln in media).

+Herman Frederick Newblock

+Herman Frederick Newblock (D) was mayor of Tulsa and a member of the Klan in the 1920s.

 John Clinton Porter

 John Clinton Porter (D) was mayor of Los Angeles and an early supporter of the Klan in the 1920s.

 Benjamin F. Stapleton

 Benjamin F. Stapleton (D) was mayor of Denver in the 1920s–1940s.
 He was a Klan member in the early 1920s and appointed fellow Klansmen to positions in municipal government.
 Ultimately, Stapleton broke from the Klan and removed several Klansmen from office.